eocello10/shopping-cart-project/README.md

 print("Selected Product: " + matching_product["name"] + " " + str(matching_product ["price"]))

 - This concantenantion allows us to combine Text with name of product and with the price of product.
 Hint: Be careful as have to ensure all of these are same data type (i.e. string)

+IMPORTANT: Continue to test your code to ensure proper results are being produced.
+You can either automate this or run it manually.